Why is it so hard to wake up on cold mornings?

 Dark, cold mornings can make getting out of bed a harder task than it already is.
 Staying snuggled under a warm duvet is a much more inviting prospect.

-Changes in temperature influence behavior on both short and long time scales.
-An important question is how sensory stimuli are parsed into neural signals operating over such diverse temporal scales.
+Changes in temperature influence behavior on both short and long-term scales.
+An important question is how sensory stimuli are parsed into neural signals operating over diverse temporal scales.

 A new study by the Northwestern University neurobiologists uncovers a specialized circuit.
-The research conducted on fruit fly revealed that a “thermometer” circuit relays information about external cold temperatures from the fly antenna to the higher brain.
+The research on fruit flies revealed that a “thermometer” circuit relays information about external cold temperatures from the fly antenna to the higher brain.

-Scientists also revealed how this circuit seasonally cold and dark conditions could inhibit neurons within the fly brain that promote activity and wakefulness, particularly in the morning.
+Scientists also revealed how this seasonally cold and dark circuit could inhibit neurons within the fly brain that promote activity and wakefulness, particularly in the morning.

-Drosophila is a classic model system for circadian biology, the area in which scientists study the mechanisms controlling our 24-hour cycle of rest and activity.
-The focus of much current work is on how changes in external cues such as light and temperature impact rhythms of exercise and sleep and how the cues reach the specific brain circuits that control these responses.
+Drosophila is a classic model system for circadian biology, where scientists study the mechanisms controlling our 24-hour cycle of rest and activity.
+Much current work focuses on how changes in external cues such as light and temperature impact rhythms of exercise and sleep and how the cues reach the specific brain circuits that control these responses.

 While recognition of environmental temperature is critical for small “cold-blooded” fruit flies, humans are still creatures of comfort and are consistently looking for ideal temperatures.
-Some portion of the explanation humans look for ideal temperatures is that core and brain temperatures are personally attached to the induction and maintenance of sleep.
-Seasonal changes in daylight and temperature are also attached to changes in sleep.
+Some portion of the explanation for humans looking for ideal temperatures is that core and brain temperatures are personally attached to the induction and maintenance of sleep.
+Seasonal changes in daylight and temperature are also connected to changes in sleep.

 A fruit fly (Drosophila melanogaster) feeding off a banana.